PeoplePlusAI/FindMyCircular/README.md

 2. Adding ease of use and relevance through RAGs: FMC can chunk the data to retrieve relevant information limited only to circulars and allows user interaction through natural language.

-The user can interact with circulars via a chat interface and can see outputs cited, inferred, and synthesized by the LLM layer.
+The user can interact with circulars via a chat interface and see outputs cited, inferred, and synthesized by the LLM layer.
 The system will be automated and scalable.
-Optimizations can be further made to improve the latency and storage burdens that come with creating a Knowledge Graph-based RAG solution.
+Optimizations can be further made to improve the latency and storage burdens of creating a Knowledge Graph-based RAG solution.

 # Get Started
 1. Clone the repository: